 To be clear, you’re not expected to:

 - Build a long-term relationship with each and every candidate you speak with.
-If there are certain people you meet along the way that excite you, feel free to pursue a higher level of engagement.
+If there are certain people you meet along the way that excite you, feel free to pursue a continuing relationship.
 This is at your discretion.

 - Be able to answer everything.
 Please feel free to defend your time and let a candidate know if a question falls outside of your purview.